10 Famous Vietnamese Musicians in the 20th Century

 pham duy musician

-Pham Duy Musician wears red jacket.
+Pham Duy Musician wears a red jacket.
 Photo: baothuathienhue.vn

-He owns the greatest musicians of the Vietnamese New Music scene with a huge amount of compositions as well as a variety of genres, including many songs that have become a masterpiece and familiar to Vietnamese people.
-His music often combines elements of Vietnamese traditional music with new trends and styles, creating many outstanding and influential works for musicians of many generations.
+He is one of the greatest musicians of the Vietnamese New Music scene.
+He has a huge number of compositions as well as a variety of genres, including many songs that have become masterpieces and familiar to Vietnamese people.
+His music often combines elements of Vietnamese traditional music with new trends and styles, creating outstanding and influential works for musicians of many generations.

 Since the spring of 1988, with the cooperation of his son Duy Cuong, Pham Duy has shifted from monotonous music to polyphonic music.
-Typically, Pham Duy completed the group of songs Bầy Chim Viễn Sứ (Oversea Birds) in 2000, which was composed in 1975 and had to wait 15 years to finish it.
+Typically, Pham Duy completed the group of songs Bầy Chim Viễn Sứ (Oversea Birds) in 2000, composed in 1975, and had to wait 15 years to finish it.

 His epics such as Đường Cái Quan (The Highway) and Mẹ Việt Nam (the Mother of Vietnam) were also adapted to become symphonic music.
-In 1992, Pham Duy started to write spiritual music with the songs Dao Khuc Thien Ca (Contemplate Song), Truong Ca Han Mac Tu (Han Mac Tu long song)…
+In 1992, Pham Duy started to write spiritual music with the songs Dạo Khúc Thiền Ca (Contemplate Song) and Trường Ca Hàn Mặc Tử (Han Mac Tu Long Song).

 Vo Chong Que (Husband and Wife in the Countryside), composed by Pham Duy

 To have lasting works today, the dedication of Vietnamese musicians is worthy of our respect.
-Find and enjoy their wonderful creations to know more about the spiritual culture and music in Vietnam!
+Find and enjoy their marvelous creations to learn more about spiritual culture and music in Vietnam!

-Besides music, you may like to see the other forms of arts in Vietnam, which can help you love this country more.
+You may like to see other forms of art in Vietnam besides music, which can help you love this country more.